druxorey/ArchFiles/README.md

 # !!!!
 WARNING: THIS ARTICLE IS  STILL IN PROGRESS !!!!

-# Arch Installation
+# Arch Linux Installation Guide

-Welcome to this guide on how to install Arch Linux on your computer.
-This guide is based on the official Arch Linux documentation.
-However, the guide also includes some changes and suggestions for using some different commands that can facilitate the process or better suit your preferences.
-This repository also provides you with some customization files and program files that you can use to customize your system once installed.
+Welcome to this guide on installing Arch Linux on your computer.
+This tutorial is rooted in the official Arch Linux documentation, ensuring that you’re receiving accurate and up-to-date information.

+In addition to the standard procedures, this guide introduces alternative commands and strategies designed to streamline the installation process and cater to your unique preferences.
+Whether you’re a seasoned Linux user or a newcomer to the world of open-source operating systems, you’ll find these modifications helpful in personalizing your Arch Linux experience.

+Beyond the installation, this guide also serves as a resource for system customization.
+Included in this repository are various configuration files and program scripts that you can utilize to rice your system to your needs once the installation is complete.

-For more information, check out the official Arch Linux forum, where you'll find the official **Installation Guide**.
+For further information and support, the official Arch Linux forum is an invaluable resource.
+Here, you’ll find the official **Installation Guide**, along with a wealth of knowledge from the Arch Linux community.

 https://wiki.archlinux.org/title/installation_guide

-# 1) Pre-Installation
+# 1) Initial Configurations

-The next section deals with initializing the arch before installing it on the system.
-Here, you'll need to run some commands to set up your keyboard and internet connection, plus some important additional information.
-These commands are essential for a successful installation and no problems later on.
+The upcoming section focuses on initializing Arch Linux prior to its installation on the system.
+In this stage, you will be required to execute a series of commands to configure your keyboard and establish an internet connection, among other crucial settings.
+The successful execution of these commands is vital for a smooth installation process and to prevent potential issues in the future.

 ## 1.1) Keyboard layout

-To load a keyboard layout, you use the `setxkbmap` command followed by the language of your choice.
-In case you want to load the international english layout, the command would be as follows:
+To load a specific keyboard layout, the `setxkbmap` command is utilized, followed by the desired language code.
+For instance, if you wish to load the international English layout, the command would be executed as follows:

     $ setxkbmap us -variant intl